TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 | 83a4 | Hire reporter for showbiz desk | 7b7e | 2 | open |
 | af34 | Girder needs replacing | 35e9 | 3 | open | {"3fe6":42,"47e5":"Approved"}

 As well as giving us per issue atomic updates, having each issue represented by a single item means we can use batch get to retrieve a page of issues with a single API call.
 Now we only need two API calls to retrieve a page of issues sorted by custom field.
-Although first we'll need to build an index.
+Although first, we'll need to build an index.

 We create a separate Issue Attrib Index table that we can query as if it was an index.
 As this is a real table, rather than a DynamoDB index, we need to ensure that every item has a unique primary key.
 We do that by using a composite sort key that includes attribute value and issue num.
 The Issue Attrib Index table is only written to by a Lambda function that reacts to changes in the Issue table via DynamoDB streams.
 We can use whatever format we like in the issue table.
 We don't need attributes in the index table to match those in the issue table.
 We don't need to have a 1:1 mapping between an item in the issue table and an item in the index table.